m-genedy/AthanTime/README.md

 _Beautiful desktop widgets for Islamic prayer times with fasting calendar and smart , reliable notifications._
 Stay connected to your prayer schedule and never miss a prayer :)

+## 💾 Installation
+Download the latest .exe from Releases
+Run the installer
+App will auto-start and appear in system tray
+Click "auto-detect location" button in location tab in the settings

 ## ✨ Features